xrr-233/xrr-233.github.io/_posts/2023-04-15-textured-neus.md

 ---
 title: Textured-NeuS
-excerpt: An extension of NeuS - when exporting the mesh, the color of the vertices will also be given
+excerpt: An extension of NeuS - when exporting the mesh, the color of the vertices will also be given.
 tags: [Reconstruction, Texture, NeRF, SDF]
 # cover-img: /assets/img/2023-04-15-example.png
 thumbnail-img: /assets/img/2023-04-15-example.png